prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 published: false
 ---

-# The world's first monthly programming challenge for Go developers (newbies included) is now live!
+## The world's first monthly Go Challenge for developers (newbies included) is now live!

 **About the Author: Matt Aimonetti**